vlitzke/jekyll-theme-prologue/reading-list.md

 order: 3
 ---

-Here are some notable books I have read (judge me all you want):
+Here are some notable books I have read in the last 2 years (judge me all you want):

+- Adams, Douglas: *The Hitchhiker's Guide to the Galaxy*
 - Ansari, Aziz: *Modern Romance: An Investigation*
 - Atwood, Margaret: *The Handmaid's Tale*
 - Auster, Paul: *Oracle Night*